stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 .. automethod:: psyclone.psyir.symbols.Symbol.copy

-This ensures that the precision and initial-value properties are copied appropriately (e.g. new PSyIR nodes constructed) but any Symbols referred to by those properties remain unchanged.
+This ensures that the precision and initial-value PSyIR sub-trees are copied appropriately while any Symbols referred to inside those nodes remain unchanged (and therefore can still be used in the same scope).

-When performing a deep copy of a PSyIR tree, obviously all Symbols will need to be replaced with their equivalents in the new tree.
+However, when performing a *deep* copy of a PSyIR tree, all Symbols will need to be replaced with their equivalents in the new tree.
 The `SymbolTable.deep_copy()` method: